 Your pet may have already made a negative association with pet carriers, or perhaps none at all.
 The trick is to help her associate the crate with a feeling of being safe and happy.
 Leave the kennel out with the door open well before any planned trip.
-Place some of her favorite toys or treats inside after speaking with your veterinarian or trainer.
+Place some of her favorite toys or treats inside, with proper supervision.
 You can also put the kennel next to you when you're watching TV or reading, and let your pet enjoy treats inside it.
 This should slowly help her feel okay about being in the kennel.